James Johnson, Private 33379, 11th Battalion, Cheshire Regiment

 FIVE WEEKS AT THE FRONT – STRUCK WHILE LEAVING ORDERLY ROOM

-Official intimation has reached his parents, who reside in Bread Street, off Crompton Road, Macclesfield, that Private James Johnson, 11th Cheshire Regt, has been filled in action in France… The late Private Johnson spent his 23rd birthday in the trenches a fortnight ago.
+Official intimation has reached his parents, who reside in Bread Street, off Crompton Road, Macclesfield, that Private James Johnson, 11th Cheshire Regt, has been killed in action in France… The late Private Johnson spent his 23rd birthday in the trenches a fortnight ago.
 He enlisted in the 3rd Cheshires on March 29th, 1915, and was drafted out to the front five weeks ago.
 On arrival in France he was transferred to the 11th Cheshires.
 The deceased was a scholar for four years at the Gawsworth Day School… and completed his education at Crompton Road School…

 Private James Johnson is buried in Grave Ref.
 II.
 P. 3 of the Euston Road Cemetery, Colincamps, France.
 His mother requested that a cross and the words “FATHER IN THY GRACIOUS KEEPING LEAVE WE NOW THY SERVANT SLEEPING” should be added to his headstone.